How to Write the Perfect College Book Report Outline

 - Evaluation and Conclusion.
 This is the section where your own observations and opinions belong.
 Offer your own unique critique of the book.
 What did you think the strong points and weak points were?
 Describe how easy it was to sustain interest in the book.
 Write about what you learned while reading the book, and especially focus on how it affected you on an emotional level.

-Also include quotes or events from the book to lend credence to your opinions.
+Also, include quotes or events from the book to lend credence to your opinions.
 Finally, include a short paragraph in which you write your honest opinion on the book and say whether you would recommend that other people read it and why.

 In Christine’s example, you can include some quotes that cover the story or simply give your opinion, such as: “Christine” is a fantastic book with enough chills.

 - Bonus Step—Revise and Edit Your Work.
 Revise your report thoroughly; get the quotes right and clarify any ambiguous statements.
 Ask a friend for feedback if you want to be thorough.
 Edit and proofread your work to improve its quality and style.
 Finally, format it according to your instructor’s directions. .
-Most teachers will have a fixed template which specifies header/footer rules, title page format, student information, etc. Finalize the work and send it in.
+Most teachers will have a fixed template that specifies header/footer rules, title page format, student information, etc. Finalize the work and send it in.

 So, we’ve created a perfect college book report outline on the example of Stephen King’s “Christine”.
-Moreover, we have given you valuable tips along the way on writing a book report itself.
+Moreover, we have given you valuable tips along the way to writing a book report itself.
 Don’t miss the chance to use that advice and produce an excellent outline together with a profound book report.